10 Year Property Plan

 The diagram shows how a 10YPP fits into the overall process of school planning, funding and project management.

-A board of trustees uses their school charter, Condition Assessment data, Innovative Learning Environment assessment and other inputs to inform the 10YPP.
+A board of trustees uses their school charter, Condition Assessment data, School Evaluation of the Physical Environment (SEPE) data and other inputs to inform the 10YPP.
 The Ministry of Education also sets rules on how boards should manage their school property, and provides funding.
 Once the Ministry approves the 10YPP, the board and the Ministry then undertake the projects in accordance with the property management requirements.
 The Ministry monitors the school roll for any changes.

-Prior to the start of the 10YPP process, an external 10YPP consultant must be appointed from the 10YPP consultant panel to create the 10YPP.
-Appointment of a consultant is done for you through the Ministry engaged consultants process, or you may opt out of this process and appoint your own consultant from the panel.
+Prior to the start of the 10YPP process, the Ministry will appoint an external 10YPP consultant from the 10YPP consultant panel to create the 10YPP.

 You are responsible for setting the direction of the plan based on your property strategy (as described in your School Charter) and the needs of your school’s teaching practice and community.
 You are also responsible for providing up-to-date information on your site, buildings, and services such as heating, plumbing and electrical and any other information required for the 10YPP.